jawneller/jawneller/README.md

 - 🏀 Extracurricular interests include real estate, fantasy, martial arts, Legos, and basketball
 - 🔭 Currently working on projects that merge my personal interests with work skills
+- 🧪 My educational background is in Chemistry, so I also enjoy when chemical literacy is needed for a project
 - 🤝 Open to collaboration.
 Would love to contribute to an open-source project

 <!--